Attendance figures for Autumn Term 2017

 When does my child need to be in School?

 Your child should be at school in good time for registration.
-The bell will go at 8.45 each morning and your child should be ready to line up and walk into school at this time.
+The bell will go at 8.45 each morning to mark the start of the school day and your child should be ready to line up and walk into school at this time.
 Morning register will be called promptly at 8.50am and the afternoon register at 12.50pm-KS1 & 1.05pm–KS2.

 What happens if my child is late?